Pages

 Let every conference, activity, and meeting

-Help the sisters do what they should do best
+Help sisterhood do what they should do best

 There to unite and move forward completing